 After yesterday’s excitement you’re probably eager to get on the road, hence our suggestion to grab breakfast to-go at Rumba’s Cuban Café.
 While some people think drinking coffee prior to wine tasting is sacrilege, we need a little something to shake off the booze-induced cobwebs, and the Cuban coffee here is just the ticket.
 Pair it with classic Cuban sandwich – a killer combination of sliced ham, roast pork, swiss cheese, mustard, and pickles, all stacked on bread baked using dough imported from the original Rumba’s in Miami.

 It’s a mere 6 miles and less than 10 minutes drive from the heart of Windsor up to Healdsburg, today’s home base.
 On the way we’re going to take a detour off the 101 onto Shiloh Road, eventually winding our way to Chalk Hill Estate Vineyards & Winery.
 All the wines produced at Chalk Hill are estate bottled using hand-harvested grapes and an impressively intense attention to detail.The requested photo source cannot be loaded at this time.
-Error: OAuthPermissionsException Code: 400, This request requires scope=public_content, but this access token is not authorized with this scope.
-The user must re-authorize your application with scope=public_content to be granted this permissions.
+Error: OAuthAccessTokenException Code: 400, The access_token provided is invalid.

 Go when the tasting room opens at 10am and sign up for the basic hour-long Estate Tasting ($20), a combination educational session and tasting experience, or wait until 11am and spend a very worthwhile $100/pp to take part in the Chalk Hill Culinary Lunch Tour.
 This 2 ½ hour oenophile’s delight begins with tour through the vineyards and then continues to the on-site garden where organic produce is cultivated under the Estate chef’s direction.
 Lunch itself takes place at the Pavilion, a gorgeous room the offers guests a stunning room of Chalk Hill Valley as well as an up-close look at the vineyard’s equestrian center.